johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Under this licensing arrangement, any missional group, denomination or agency wishing to reproduce MPD handbooks is permitted to—without any licensing cost—*providing they keep to the terms of the licence*.

 The licence permits textbooks reproduced under licence to be sold or otherwise distributed by agencies that organise *translation, printing and distribution*, according to their own priorities and budgetary constraints.
-This allows for a variety of methods by which MPD text books could be distributed.
+This allows for a variety of methods by which MPD text books could be distributed, as illustrated in these example scenarios:

 -	Example A : Training Seminars
 -	Example B : Denominational Bible School
 -	Example C : Interdenominational NGO
 -	Example D : Commercial Enterprise

-All four examples are based on textbooks of approximately 25 A4-sized pages, of double-sided printing, folded to produce 50pp, A5-sized booklets, stapled and trimmed, with a single-colour printed cover.[^fn26] Entire MPD syllabus = 17 textbooks.
+All four examples are based on textbooks of approximately 25 A4-sized pages, of double-sided printing, folded to produce 50pp, A5-sized booklets, stapled and trimmed, with a single-colour printed cover.[^fn25] Entire MPD syllabus = 17 textbooks.

 | Example |No of modules| No of copies | Cost / book| Total cost | Selling price |
 |  ------	| ------	| ------	| ------	| ------	| ------	|